yashvisharma1204/yashvisharma1204/README.md

 <br>

 🌟 **Introduction** 🌟
 - 🧙‍♀️ Greetings!
-I am Yashvi Sharma, a spirited first-year student of Computer Science and Engineering.
+I am a spirited first-year student of Computer Science and Engineering.
-- 🏰 Currently exploring the magical realms of knowledge at **Lively Professional University**.
+- 🏰 Currently exploring the magical realms of knowledge at **Lovely Professional University**.

 🔮 **Magical Journey** 🔮
 - 🔭 Currently Enchanted by: *Animating a Chatbot*